I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 If the DDS allows a subsequent application, the FO either sends OAO a copy of form SSA-831 completed in the case or an electronic alert is sent to the Appeals Review Processing System (ARPS) record, as described in HALLEX I-1-10-30.

-The support staff:
+The appropriate staff:

-reviews the appointment(s) of representative, fee agreement(s), and fee agreement approval or disapproval in both the prior and subsequent application files;
+Reviews the appointment(s) of representative, fee agreement(s), and fee agreement approval or disapproval in both the prior and subsequent application files;

-makes a recommendation on the fee agreement submitted in connection with the prior and/or subsequent application(s), as necessary; and
+Makes a recommendation on the fee agreement submitted in connection with the prior and/or subsequent application(s), as necessary; and

-prepares an order(s) to rescind any prior free agreement approval, if warranted, and to approve or disapprove the fee agreement(s), as necessary.
+Prepares an order(s) to rescind any prior free agreement approval, if warranted, and to approve or disapprove the fee agreement(s), as necessary.

-If the OHO or AC decision maker must rescind the approval or disapproval of a fee agreement submitted in connection with the subsequent application, and disapprove the fee agreement, OHO or OAO staff prepares the order at HALLEX I-1-2-119.
+If the OHO or OAO decision maker must rescind the approval or disapproval of a fee agreement submitted in connection with the subsequent application, and disapprove the fee agreement, OHO or OAO staff prepares the ALJ or AAJ rescinds the fee agreement approval in the subsequent application and disapproves the fee agreement order in HACPS or DGS.

-OHO and OAO support staff follow the order preparation and file routing and release instructions in HALLEX I-1-2-25.
+OHO and OAO staff follow the order preparation and file routing and release instructions in HALLEX I-1-2-25.
 OHO and OAO support staff prepare forms as follows:

 G. Examples